 - Some substances, such as water, oil, dirt, and dust, cause the label’s adhesive substance to lose its adhesion.
 The surface must be dry, free of dust and oil, and suitable for the labeling procedure.

-Serialization and Coding in Labeling Machines
+Serialization and Coding in Labelling Machines

 Traceability is a constantly developing field that is used in a variety of sectors, including the food, pharmaceutical, and medical device industries.
 The most crucial phase of the digital transformation has already been recognized as this system, which enables real-time tracking of the movements of goods in the supply chain.
 One of the approaches usually favored by businesses is serialization of the label used to make some products traceable.
-Therefore, a suitable serialization system must be integrated into the label material together with the labeling machine.
+Therefore, a suitable serialization system must be integrated into the label material together with the labelling machine.
 Additionally, it must be guaranteed that the serialization solution can adapt to current production rates.

 The technique known as vision inspection or image processing is one of the essential phases in serialization.
 High-speed industrial cameras should be used to evaluate the label’s print correctness and to determine whether the label is correctly attached to the product.
-Labeled products that do not successfully pass the control should be placed in a reject box.
+Labelled products that do not successfully pass the control should be placed in a reject box.
 The applicable ISO standards for 1D/2D codes must be followed during these processes.

 Customizable Solutions Based on Packaging Structure

-VISIOTT is constantly available to its customers, with offices in many regions of the world and a 24/7 support service.
+VISIOTT TPS is constantly available to its customers, with offices in many regions of the world and a 24/7 support service.
 Contact us for additional information about labeling methods, systems, and 2D code applications!